-We use our liquidity globally primarily to fund our working capital, occupancy costs, interest payments on our debt, remodeling and rationalization of our retail stores, shop-in-shop programs, concessions, systems, infrastructure, compensation expenses, other existing operations, expansion plans, international growth and potential acquisitions and investments.
+We use our liquidity globally primarily to fund our working capital, occupancy costs, interest and principal payments on our debt, remodeling and rationalization of our retail stores, shop-in-shop programs, concessions, systems, infrastructure, compensation expenses, other existing operations, expansion plans, international growth and potential acquisitions and investments.
 Generally, our working capital needs are highest during the late summer and fall as our inventories increase before the holiday selling period.
-In addition, in the U.S., we need liquidity for payment of dividends to our stockholders and to fund share repurchases.
+In addition, in the U.S., we need liquidity for payment of dividends to our stockholders and to fund share repurchases, if any.

-During fiscal 2023, we relied primarily on trade credit, available cash, real estate and other operating leases, finance leases, proceeds from our credit facilities and term loans and internally generated funds to finance our operations.
-We anticipate we will be able to satisfy our ongoing cash requirements for the foreseeable future, including at least the next 12 months, for working capital, capital expenditures, payments on our debt, finance leases and operating leases, as well as lease modification payments, potential acquisitions and investments, expected income tax payments, and share repurchases and dividend payments to stockholders, primarily with cash flow from operations and existing cash balances as supplemented by borrowings under our existing credit facilities and proceeds from our term loans, as needed.
+During fiscal 2024, we relied primarily on trade credit, available cash, real estate and other operating leases, finance leases, proceeds from our credit facilities and term loans and internally generated funds for the financing of our operations.
+We anticipate we will be able to satisfy our ongoing cash requirements for the foreseeable future, including at least the next 12 months, for working capital, capital expenditures, payments on our debt, including the 2024 Notes, finance leases and operating leases, as well as lease modification payments, the acquisition of rag & bone and any other potential acquisitions and investments, expected income tax payments, dividend payments to stockholders and share repurchases, if any, primarily with cash flow from operations and existing cash balances as supplemented by borrowings under our existing credit facilities and proceeds from our term loans and other indebtedness, as needed

 On May 5, 2022, we entered into a €250 million revolving credit facility through a European subsidiary, which replaced certain European short-term borrowing arrangements.
+As of February 3, 2024, we had approximately \$269.7 million of borrowing capacity on this facility.
 On December 20, 2022, we entered into an amendment of our senior secured asset-based revolving credit facility, which increased borrowing capacity from \$120 million to \$150 million and extended the maturity date of the credit facility to December 20, 2027.
+As of February 3, 2024, we had approximately \$110.5 million of borrowing capacity on this facility.
 (Such arrangements are described further in "Part IV.
 Financial Statements - Note 8 - Borrowings and Finance Lease Obligations" in this Form 10-K.)